igrigorov/spring-react-i18n-admin/README.md

 Implementation stack (the latest possible to date):
 * Spring Boot 2.5.0-M3
-* React XXX
+* React 17.0.2
-* Java 16 (with a baad workaround in the maven-compiler plugin in order for Lombok to work)
+* Java 16 (with an uugly workaround in the maven-compiler plugin in order for Lombok to work)

 # Getting Started

 ## IntelliJ

 IntelliJ version 21.1 is required, as it is the earliest supporting Java 16.
+In addition, NodeJS version 10+ is required in order to run React.

 ### Local compile JVM options